williamreidVersion1/TGCO-May2025-Answer/README.md

 int totalSafeSquares()

-Calculates the total number of safe squares in the 2D grid, considering the mine placement rules.
+Calculates the total number of safe squares in the 2D grid, that the robot can reach from (0,0), considering the mine placement rules
 Returns:
 The count of safe squares in the 2D grid.

 ### Extention task
-This should only be completed upon sucessfully completing the previous 2 functions
+This should only be completed upon successfully completing the previous 2 functions

 int shortestSafeJourney (int a, int b, int x, int y)